 Many students ask for a list of the main differences between MLA and APA.
 Please see below.
-This list was obtained from Bellevue University’s Writing Center.

 The main differences between MLA and APA are as follows:

 |Date:||– The date follows the publisher in the citation and is not in parentheses.||– The date follows the author and is in parentheses.|

 |Author’s Name:||– The author’s full name (first and last) is spelled out.||– The author’s last name is spelled out and the first name is reduced to initials.|

 |Capitalization:||– All major words in the title are capitalized and the title is underlined.||– Only the first word of the title, the first word of a subtitle, and any proper nouns (like names) are capitalized.
 Everything else is lowercase.
 Also, the title is written in italics.|

 |Source Page:||– The source page is called a “Works Cited”.||– The source page is called a “References”.|